-In some situations the best way to check CPU temperature would be using CPU temp programs or checking on manufacturer websites if they offer CPU temp program.
+In some situations, the best way to check CPU temperature would be using CPU temp programs or checking on manufacturer websites if they offer CPU temp programs.

-Top 5 CPU temperature monitor in 2021 (free and paid)
+Top 5 CPU temperature monitors in 2021 (free and paid)

 1. CPUID HWMonitor Pro

 CPUID HWMonitor Pro is a CPU monitor that provides detailed information about the CPU, motherboard and hard drive.